How do we support schools and teachers to reduce workload?

-The Workload Issue:
+The Workload Issues

 For some initiatives, like important changes to the testing or examination system, which would have a high impact on children, they would be graded a high priority (H).
 Not everything can be important and some things don’t have a particularly high impact.
 These should be categorised as medium (M) or of low (L) priority.

 You may already be at the point where you can abandon some current or proposed practices as they have limited impact or are of low importance.

-Some tasks may never have been that important nor had any really impact.
-Others may just have been overtaken by more important, more impactful ways of working.
-Every time you add something to your own or another person’s workload, you should commit to also take something away.
+Some tasks may never have been that important or had any impact.
+Others may have been overtaken by more important, impactful ways of working.
+Every time you add something to your or another person’s workload, you should commit to also taking something away.

-Do More, Do Less:
+Do More, Do Less?

 It requires careful analysis of the various elements that make up a task or system.
 They may be some aspects which are worth doing more of.
-There will undoubtedly be other elements which you could do less of and still maintain the overall quality or impact.
-What would you do more or less of when planning for your classes, or tracking progress, or ensuring high quality feedback for students?
+There will undoubtedly be other elements you could do less of and still maintain the overall quality or impact.
+What would you do more or less when planning for your classes, or tracking progress, or ensuring high-quality feedback for students?

-Small costs associated with employing support staff can give teachers valuable time as can the effective use of technology and fit for purpose software.
-Creating more professional development time for staff, by finishing slightly earlier one afternoon per week, is an approach increasingly used by many schools.
+Small costs associated with employing support staff can give teachers valuable time, as can the effective use of technology and fit-for-purpose software.
+Creating more professional development time for staff, by finishing slightly earlier, one afternoon per week, is an approach increasingly used by many schools.